What is SST?

 Penalties will be imposed for the following offences:

-The business will be expected to pay the SST out of their own pocket as the SST can no longer be collected from the customers.
+The business will be expected to pay the SST out of their own pocket for SST on time as the SST can no longer be collected from the customers.

-Do note that failure to make SST payment and failure to make SST return are 2 separate and distinct offences.
-Upon conviction, the fine and penalties are as follows:
+Upon conviction of not making SST payment, the taxable person can be fined for a maximum of RM50,000, imprisoned for a maximum of 3 years, or both.
+Do note that failure to make SST payment and failure to make SST returns are 2 separate and distinct offences.

-Upon expiration of 1 month from the taxable period, 10% is imposed on any outstanding SST for the first 30 days.
-Thereafter, for the second 30-day period, an additional 15% is imposed on any outstanding SST and for the third 30-day period, an additional 15%.
+Upon expiration of 1 month from the taxable period, 10% of charges are imposed on any outstanding SST for the first 30 days.
+Thereafter, for the second 30-day period, an additional 15% of charges are imposed on any outstanding SST and for the third 30-day period, an additional 15% of charges.

 Special thanks to Wei Khee who helps out with the content of this article.